 It is essential to know that website visitors typically make their purchases in stages.
 Initially, visitors are not potential buyers.
 Everything from the customer’s initial visit to your site to the completion of the sale depends on how your website is set up.

 As an online business owner, you will have to decide which payment modes to incorporate on your checkout page and how you will receive your business payouts.
+In addition to payment methods, it is also important to consider providing customer support during live streaming events using chat for live streaming, which can increase engagement and satisfaction with your brand.
 PayPal, Google Pay, and Apple Pay are some of the most common payment methods in addition to credit card payments.

 7. Promote Your Online Business